 5) A proactive risk assessment on the final top name candidates by experienced regulatory professionals to prioritize them for regulatory submission utilizing name safety testing tools such as the FDA POCA, name pair analysis, word construction analysis, and the failure modes and effect analysis.

 Ultimately, the findings of the risk assessment should be presented to your team with the perceived risk level (low, moderate, high) as well as a final score-based recommendation based upon not only the safety and commercial results but also the internal ranking and any linguistic challenges in identified target regions.
 Upon selection, submission reports should be created summarizing the findings for both your primary and alternate name candidates to be included in your regulatory submission application.
-Partnering with experienced branding professionals that work towards name approval from project start to finish is crucial to achieving ultimate name approval.
+Partnering with an experienced pharmaceutical brand name agency that works towards brand name approval from project start to finish is crucial to achieving ultimate brand name approval.